Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_commands/intro.md

 - `sbyte`, `byte`
 - `int16`, `int32`, `int64`
 - `uint16`, `uint32`, `uint64`
 - `enum` (Values are registered as multiple choice options and are enforced by Discord.
-Use `[HideAttribute]' on enum values to prevent them from getting registered.)
+Use `[HideAttribute]` on enum values to prevent them from getting registered.)
 - `DateTime`
 - `TimeSpan`